Alternatives to Pet Boarding During the Holidays

 Pet "Resorts"

-High-end pet resorts are usually located near large cities where expendable income is a norm and not an extravagance.
-Military stations might not fit that bill everywhere, but military-heavy Washington, D.C., certainly has its share of fancy pet hotels, as do New York, Florida, and Texas.
+High-end pet resorts are usually located near large cities where expendable income is the norm rather than an extravagance.
+Military stations might not fit that bill everywhere, but military-heavy Washington, DC, certainly has its share of fancy pet hotels, as do New York, Florida, and Texas.
 They aren’t hard to find in big cities.
-Remember to ask for military or regular visitor discount.
+Remember to ask for a military or regular visitor discount.

-Rustic versions of a pet resort are lovingly referred to as country dog camps.
-These summer camp-type boarding facilities are popping up more and more to please the most discerning of dog owners.
+Rustic versions of pet resorts are lovingly referred to as country dog camps.
+These summer camp-type boarding facilities are popping up more and more to please the most discerning dog owners.
 They offer wide-open spaces with room to play all day with fellow dog friends within secured fields and ponds.

-Farm life living with responsible supervision are just two of the benefits of outdoor dog camps.
-Country Dogs is an excellent example of free rein adventure.
-Their locations provide pickup and delivery services of pets in areas of Maryland, Virginia, Pennsylvania, New York, and New Jersey.
+Farm life living with responsible supervision is just one of the benefits of outdoor dog camps.
+Country Dogs is an excellent example of free-rein adventure.
+Their locations provide pet pickup and delivery services in Maryland, Virginia, Pennsylvania, New York, and New Jersey.

 Tips for First-Time Boarders

-There are a few things to know before drop-off day.
-First, check-in with your facility for the most up-to-date mandates.
+Before drop-off day, there are a few things to know.
+First, check in with your facility for the most up-to-date mandates.

 Vaccines

 Legal and reputable operations require proper vaccinations and documentation for proof.
-Dogs who haven’t used a kennel likely don’t have the additional Bordetella vaccine.
-They’re required to have one before arriving.
+Dogs who haven’t used a kennel likely don’t have the additional Bordetella vaccine, which they’re required to have before arrival.

 Overall Health

 Most companies screen for temperament before drop-off and check the animal for sickness on the day of check-in.
 Be aware that each boarding house has various rules for neutering.
-Some require the operation, while others will keep the intact animals separated from other guests.
+Some require the operation, while others will separate the intact animals from other guests.

 Check-Ins

-Your pick of facilities should be more than happy for you to visit before leaving your pet.
+The facilities you choose should be happy for you to visit before leaving your pet.
 Request a tour and ask questions.
-They should also indulge in any phone calls to check on your pet while you are away.
+The facilities should also welcome phone calls to check on your pet while you are away.

 Schedule Ahead

-The best pet resorts stayed booked consistently.
+The best pet resorts are consistently booked.
 Everyone wants their pet to go to the best place, right?
-Holidays and peak vacation times are difficult to snag an opening if not done weeks, or more likely, months in advance.
+During holidays and peak vacation times, it is difficult to snag an opening if not done weeks or, more likely, months in advance.

 Traveling with Your Pet

-In case the above options don’t work for you, think about traveling with your pet.
+If the above options don’t work for you, consider traveling with your pet.
 Hotels and military lodging have become much more lenient with their guidelines and availability.
 Plus, pets in a hotel provide the perfect excuse to end a long day of mingling with relatives.
-Traveling with your pet and boarding him in a facility near your destination alleviates some worry if you can go and check on him each day.
+Traveling with your pet and boarding him in a facility near your destination alleviates some worry if you can check on him daily.

-Before making your hotel or lodging reservation, confirm the website’s pet policy on availability, how many pets per room, pet fees, breed restrictions, size/weight limit, and if the pet needs crating while you’re away from the room.
+Before making your hotel or lodging reservation, confirm the website’s pet policy on availability, the number of pets per room, pet fees, breed restrictions, size/weight limit, and whether the pet needs crating while you’re away from the room.
 You don’t want to arrive at the hotel and have to leave because your Great Dane doesn’t meet the weight limit.

-As the holiday season approaches, what options are you taking to provide Fluffy and Fido with the attention they deserve while you’re gone?
+As the holiday season approaches, how will you give Fluffy and Fido the attention they deserve while you’re gone?
 Let us know in the comments!